-Comprehensive Assessment enables a successful student to demonstrate:
+COURSE OUTCOMES: Comprehensive Assessment enables successful students to demonstrate:

 - CO1.
-Knowledge on the courses of the program. - CO2.
+Knowledge in the courses of the program. - CO2.
 Analytical ability in the courses of the program. - CO3.
 Design skills in the courses of the program. - CO4.
 Ability to investigate and solve complex engineering problems in the courses of the program. - CO5.
 Ability to apply tools and techniques to complex engineering activities with an understanding of limitations in the courses of the program. - CO6.
 Ability to provide solutions as per societal needs with consideration to health, safety, legal and cultural issues in the courses of the program. - CO7.
 Understanding of the impact of the professional engineering solutions in environmental context and need for sustainable development in the courses of the program. - CO8.
 Ability to apply ethics and norms of the engineering practice in the courses of the program. - CO9.
 Ability to function effectively as an individual in the courses of the program. - CO10.
 Ability to present views cogently and precisely in the courses of the program. - CO11.
 Ability to engage in life-long leaning in the courses of the program.

-IV B. Tech. - II Semester (16BT81531) PROJECT WORK
+IV B.Tech. - II semester (16BT81231) PROJECT WORK

 Int.
 Marks Ext.
-Marks Total Marks L Τ Р С 100 100 200 12
+Marks Total Marks L Т Ρ С 100 100 200 - - - 12

-PRE-REQUISITES: All the courses of the program.
+PRE-REQUISITES: All technical courses of the program up to IV B. Tech. - I Semester.

-Identification of topic for the project work; Literature survey; Collection of preliminary data; Identification of implementation tools and methodologies; Performing critical study and analysis of the topic identified; Time and cost analysis; Implementation of the project work; Preparation of thesis and presentation.
+COURSE DESCRIPTION: Identification of topic for the project work; Literature survey; Collection of preliminary data; Identification of implementation tools and methodologies; Performing critical study and analysis of the topic identified; Time and cost analysis; Implementation of the project work; Preparation of thesis and presentation.

-Completion of the project work enables a successful student to demonstrate:
+COURSE OUTCOMES: Completion of the project work enables successful students to:

 - CO1.
-Knowledge on the project topic. - CO2.
-Analytical ability exercised in the project work. - CO3.
-Design skills applied on the project topic. - CO4.
-Ability to investigate and solve complex engineering problems faced during the project work. - CO5.
-Ability to apply tools and techniques to complex engineering activities with an understanding of limitations in the project work. - CO6.
-Ability to provide solutions as per societal needs with consideration to health, safety, legal and cultural issues considered in the project work. - CO7.
-Understanding of the impact of the professional engineering solutions in environmental context and need for sustainable development experienced during the project work. - CO8.
-Ability to apply ethics and norms of the engineering practice as applied in the project work. - CO9.
-Ability to function effectively as an individual as experienced during the project work. - CO10.
-Ability to present views cogently and precisely on the project work. - CO11.
-Project management skills as applied in the project work. - CO12.
-Ability to engage in life-long leaning as experience during the project work.
+Demonstrate knowledge on the topic of project work. - CO2.
+Demonstrate analytical ability exercised in the project work. - CO3.
+Apply design skills for the project implementation. - CO4.
+Investigate and solve chosen project problem with optimum solution. - CO5.
+Use techniques and modern engineering tools for the development of project work. - CO6.
+Provide solutions as per societal needs with consideration to health, safety, legal and cultural issues in the project work. - CO7.
+Understand environmental issues while executing the project work - CO8.
+Understand professional and ethical responsibilities while executing the project work. - CO9.
+Function effectively as an individual and a member in the project team. - CO10.
+Present views cogently and precisely on the project work. - CO11.
+Demonstrate project management skills and estimate time and cost required for carrying out the project work. - CO12.
+Engage lifelong learning to improve knowledge and competence in the chosen area of the project work.